trinidad/trinidad/README.md

 * **rolling** "zero-downtime" (asynchronous) reloading strategy similar to Passenger's rolling reloads.
-This has been the default since **1.1.0** up till Trinidad version **1.3.0**.
-If you use this you should account that while rolling memory requirements for the JVM might increase quite a lot since requests are being served and there's 2 versions of your application loaded at the same time.
+This has been the default since **1.1.0** up till the **1.3.x** line.
+If you use this you should account that your JVM memory requirements might increase quite a lot (esp. if you reload under heavy loads) since requests are being served while there's another version of the application being loaded.

 Configure the reload strategy per web application or globally e.g. :